oracle-livelabs/oci/jde-fullstack-dr/switchback-plan/switchback-plan.md

 - Create the default Switchover plan
 - Run Precheck for the Rollback plan from Ashburn region
 - Execute Switchover for the Rollback plan from Ashburn region
+- Verify the DRPG status
+- Access the Server Manager from Ashburn region
+- Verify login to JDE application from Ashburn region

 ## Task 1: Prepare DRPG for Database Rollback